Contrast-Security-OSS/docs/content/user/apps/Session-metadata.md

 -Dcontrast.application.session_metadata="branchName=feature/some-new-thing,committer=Jane,repository=Contrast-Java,buildNumber=$BUILD_NUMBER"
 ```

-If you use plugins in your CI, like the [Jenkins git plugin](tools-ci.html#jenkins), you can use these to make even more dynamic updates.
+If you use plugins in your CI, like the [Contrast Jenkins Plugin](tools-ci.html#jenkins), you can use these to make even more dynamic updates.

 ```
 -Dcontrast.application.session_metadata="branchName=$GIT_BRANCH,committer=$GIT_COMMITTER_NAME,commitHash=$GIT_COMMIT_HASH,repository=$GIT_URL,buildNumber=$BUILD_NUMBER"